 If you can already run 3 miles, spend a week or so trying to improve your 3-mile run time.
 This is the first step toward creating your 12-week half marathon training schedule.

-If you haven’t already started running or you haven’t been able to run 3 miles yet, there’s an easy way to get you to this point very quickly.
+If you haven’t already started running or you haven’t been able to run a 3 mile route, there’s an easy way to get you to this point very quickly.
 Plan your first week as a runner with three runs at least 30 minutes long during the week.
 Plan a much longer run on the weekend.

 If you got to the 3-mile mark but it was difficult, or you weren’t able to get to the 3-mile mark at all, repeat this routine for another week.